TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

    statement: try
    statement: except

-In Python, all exceptions must be instances of a class that derives from :class:`BaseException`.
-In a :keyword:`try` statement with an :keyword:`except` clause that mentions a particular class, that clause also handles any exception classes derived from that class (but not exception classes from which *it* is derived).
+In Python, all exceptions must be instances of a kundi that derives kutoka :class:`BaseException`.
+In a :keyword:`try` statement with an :keyword:`except` clause that mentions a particular class, that clause also handles any exception classes derived kutoka that kundi (but not exception classes kutoka which *it* is derived).
 Two exception classes that are not related via subclassing are never equivalent, even if they have the same name.